Presidential elections in the Philippines: Incumbent president running for re-election

 Based on the 1935 constitution, from 1935 to 1940, the incumbent president is eligible for one six-year term and cannot be reelected.

 In 1940, a plebiscite approved an amendment that set a four-year term for a president, and that a president can be re-elected, but cannot serve for more than an amount of time that is worth two full terms (eight years).

 In 1973, a plebiscite adopted a new constitution that abolished term limits, and set up a six-year term for the president.

-In 1987, a plebiscite approved a new constitution that set a six-year term with no reelection for the incumbent.
+In 1987, a plebiscite approved a new constitution that set a six-year term with no re-election for the incumbent.
 A vice president who became president cannot be elected as president if that person served as president for more than four years.
 As the incumbent president at that time was elected under the 1973 constitution, she was allowed to run anew but chose not to.